 In a recent interview with Lisa Blystra, President & CEO of Crossroads Prison Ministries, she shared the residual value of working with PSG that deepened their effectiveness as a team during the stay-at-home/work remotely season.

-Lisa joined Crossroads as their CEO in 2015 after serving at a Senior leadership level with Prison Fellowship.
-She has served in a variety of community-based ministry leadership roles and recognizes that often people need the encouragement and support of others while trying to solve complex problems.
+Lisa Blystra joined Crossroads as their CEO in 2015 after serving at a Senior leadership level with Prison Fellowship.
+She has served in a variety of community-based ministry leadership roles and recognizes that people often need the encouragement and support of others while trying to solve complex problems.
 Through time and reflection, she knows her leadership contribution involves the ability to rapidly assess a situation, identify what is wrong in a system, and implement a plan to make it better.

 In 2018, Lisa desired to build a leadership team and leadership board that would help make good decisions for the future.
 At that time, two key roles were in place—an operations manager and development director.
 “We felt it was premature to add a fourth leader to our team until we discovered our current dynamics.
 We asked PSG to offer their leadership coaching expertise.
 We found we were highly innovative, but this strength of innovation was causing issues of a continually increasing workload, and rapid pace that others needed to perform in.
 With our level of pace, and no process in place to guide our work, it became chaos,” states Blystra.